Wedge Antilles: Depiction

 Wedge Antilles was first seen in the 1977 film A New Hope in the Rebels' Death Star attack briefing.
 In this scene he was portrayed by Colin Higgins and voiced by David Ankrum, who dubbed the character throughout the film.
 For the remaining scenes filmed in the X-wing cockpit, the character was played by Denis Lawson.
-Higgins was originally cast in the role of Antilles but reportedly had difficulty remembering his lines, and was consequently replaced by Lawson for subsequent scenes, but Higgins' scene remained in the final cut of the film.
+Higgins was originally cast in the role of Antilles but reportedly had difficulty remembering his lines, and was consequently replaced by Lawson for subsequent scenes, but Higgins's scene remained in the final cut of the film.
 The discrepancy became a popular subject in Star Wars fandom, and Higgins acquired the nickname "Fake Wedge".

 Lawson reprised the role of Antilles in The Empire Strikes Back, Return of the Jedi and The Rise of Skywalker.
 Lawson used his own voice in these films, masking his natural Scottish accent with an imitation of an American accent.
 Ankrum was also the voice of Antilles in Rogue One.
 Coincidentally, Denis Lawson is the maternal uncle of Ewan McGregor, who made his first appearance in the role of Obi-Wan Kenobi in the Star Wars prequel trilogy.